-Is it Still Springtime For Putin And Republicans?
+Rand Paul Goes To Russia And Delivers Letter For Trump, Marking Our Era Of Irony

 A similar reversal has taken place in Asia, where we backed China and fought Japan in World War II, but have been close allies with Japan and antagonists of China for the last seven decades.

-Palmer also said that "the law of nature is stronger than even the law of nations," adding that "the law of self-preservation" is the only law a nation needs appeal to for justification.
+Palmerston also said that "the law of nature is stronger than even the law of nations," adding that "the law of self-preservation" is the only law a nation needs appeal to for justification.

 That dictum could apply as well to leading political parties and the individuals in them.
 None has permanent friends, only permanent interests.
 And for political parties by their nature, that permanent interest is in getting and holding power.